LPG (liquefied petroleum gas)

 extremely sturdy metal tanks and it's hardly surprising that LPG

 containers do occasionally explode.
-Explosions of gas canisters on
+In theory, since

 LPG is highly flammable, transporting it by road and storing it in